 International user research with our partners

 We teamed up with Oxford Insights and David Kershaw, an agile procurement expert, for 10 weeks to run an international project that included user research sessions with participants from different continents.
-The Oxford Insights team then co-located with us at dxw digital HQ as we designed and built the playbook.
+The Oxford Insights team then co-located with us at dxw HQ as we designed and built the playbook.

 Our user research sessions included different procurement and commercial people from around the world, as well as talking to people from central and local government and government suppliers in the UK.
-The research covered the Mexico, Uruguay, Canada, Norway, Portugal, Australia, Chile, Finland, New Zealand and the United States.
+The research covered Mexico, Uruguay, Canada, Norway, Portugal, Australia, Chile, Finland, New Zealand and the United States.

 We also ran a number of internal co-design activities with our stakeholders, including the programme director and a commercial strategy advisor, where we experimented with different ways of visualising the agile commissioning process.